IrineSistiana/mos-tls-tunnel/README.md

 ## WebSocket Secure

 mos-tls-tunnel support WebSocket Secure protocol (wss).
 WebSocket connections can be proxied by HTTP server such as Nginx,as well as most of CDNs that support WebSocket.

+## Multiplex (Experimental)

+mos-tls-tunnel support connection Multiplex (mux).
+It significantly reduces TCP handshake latency, at the cost of high throughput.

 ## SIP003